ekrell/linux4research/README.md

 - This tutorial addresses some of their common questions and concerns
 - But this is not a tutorial for command line and scripting basics, since there is no shortage of high quality resources

-This tutorial is not about command line basics.
-There are an incredible amount of tutorials and books on using commands likes `head`, `ls`, `cat`, etc. I see no need for additional redundancy.
-Even after learning how to work with the commands, many basic tasks are still unclear to many new Linux users.
-For example, many think that they must have admin priviledges to install any software or will share files with other users by opening up all permissions despite security risks.
-Another classic: setting an alarm to go off every 15 minutes so they can interact with a remote session to avoid getting logged out and their process killed.
-These are among the issues addressed here.
+## Some of what is covered

+- If I am inactive for a few minutes, my remote session is closed automatically and whatever I was running is killed
+- Do I have to be an admin just to install software for myself?
+- I need to share a file with another user, so I'll just make it readable and writable for all users

+## Recommended (free) resources

+- [The Linux Command Line](http://linuxcommand.org/tlcl.php).
+In-depth Linux book: command line and scripting
+- [GNU Parallel Tutorial](https://www.gnu.org/software/parallel/parallel_tutorial.html).
+Very common research tasks is to speed up long processes by dividing into indepedent units that run simultaneously.
-See also: [Evan Krell's tutorial for using High Performance Computing resources for processing DNA data for bioinformatics, etc.](https://github.com/ekrell/hpc-dna-tutorial) It is from 2016, but I expect will still be applicable for the most part.
+- [Evan Krell's tutorial for using High Performance Computing resources for processing DNA data for bioinformatics, etc.](https://github.com/ekrell/hpc-dna-tutorial) It is from 2016, but I expect will still be applicable for the most part.

-**innovation in COmputing REsearch (iCORE):**
+## The innovation in COmputing REsearch (iCORE) lab

 - website: http://icore.tamucc.edu/
 - twitter: https://twitter.com/ICORE_TAMUCC